ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 Phoropter

-PRESBYOPIA is a term used to describe a condition whereby a person needs vision assistance by way of READING GLASSES and-or BIFOCALS or TRIFOCALS.
+PRESBYOPIA: A term used to describe a condition whereby a person needs vision assistance by way of READING GLASSES and-or BIFOCALS or TRIFOCALS.
 During middle age, usually beginning in the 40s, people experience blurred vision at near points, such as when reading, sewing or working at the computer.
 There's no getting around it -- this happens to everyone at some point in life, even those who have never had a vision problem before.
 Currently an estimated 90 million people in the United States either have presbyopia or will develop it by 2014.
 This is generating a huge demand for eyewear, contact lenses, and surgery that can help presbyopes deal with their failing near vision.

 Presbyopia